 - Meningitis Vaccination - The Texas Legislature requires that all incoming Texas college students under the age of 22 must receive a vaccination or booster against bacterial meningitis prior to registration.
 The vaccine is required for all new students to San Jacinto College, including transfer and returning San Jacinto College students who have had a break in enrollment for one or more fall or spring semesters.
 Students should provide documentation to the campus Admissions Office, faxed to 281-669-4720, or scanned and emailed to email@example.com.
 For additional information on this requirement, students may visit www.sanjac.edu/meningitis.

-- Academic Advising - Students enrolling for the first time should meet with an admissions advisor to discuss test results and life and career goals and to create an educational plan and select courses.
+- Academic Advising - Students enrolling for the first time should meet with an educational planner to discuss test results and life and career goals and to create an educational plan and select courses.

-Note: A student should claim a Secure Online System (SOS) account after meeting with an advisor.
+Note: A student should claim a Secure Online System (SOS) account before meeting with an educational planner.

 - Register and Pay for Classes - Students may login to SOS at www.sanjac.edu/soslogin to register.
 Information regarding payment plans is available at www.sanjac.edu/payments, or students may call 281- 998-6150 with any questions.

 - Student ID - Students may go to the Admissions Office at least 24 hours after having paid for their first semester of classes to receive a free ID card.
 The College charges a $10 replacement fee per ID card.

 - Parking Permit - After registration and payment, parking permits are available to students in the Business Office at no additional cost.
 A parking permit must be displayed on each automobile parked on any San Jacinto College campus by a student or for the benefit of a student.
 Students will fill out a brief application and will need their vehicle license plate number.
 A current student ID card or state-issued picture ID is required to receive a parking permit.
 The College imposes a fine on any student who fails to comply with parking regulations.